shawntabrizi/rust-and-polkadot-workshop/pre-rust/blockchain/architecture.md

 ### Storage

-The blockchain state is normally placed in a database on the computer.
+The blockchain state is normally placed in a database on the computer running a node.

+Within the database, data is organized into a merkle trie

 ## Context: Network